automenta/mb7/doc/README.vsn.md

   custom tags spread via the network, enriching our collective vocabulary.
 - **Design Choice:** A user-editable, evolving Ontology.
     - **Reason:** People’s needs shift—rigid systems fail them.
-Letting users define tags like `"hope"` or `"deadline"` empowered them to mold SemanticScribe to their lives.
+Letting users define tags like `"hope"` or `"deadline"` empowered them to mold Netention to their lives.
 It’s a living tool, reflecting diverse voices while keeping reactions predictable.

 ### Semantic Matching: The Soul of Connection

-- **What It Became:** Semantic matching is SemanticScribe’s crown jewel—linking NObjects based on tag meanings.
+- **What It Became:** Semantic matching is Netention’s crown jewel—linking NObjects based on tag meanings.
 It finds a gardener’s `"task": { plant: "roses" }` and pairs it with a florist’s `"offer": { item: "roses" }`.
 - **How It Works Today:** Tag `"match": "gardening"` on your NObject, and it lights up with related ideas—tips, collaborators, supplies—drawn from the global pool.
 Matches spark conversations, trades, and friendships.
 - **Design Choice:** Deep, tag-based matching over simple keyword searches.
     - **Reason:** Keywords miss nuance—“rose” could mean a flower or a name.
 Tags carry intent (`"plant"`, `"offer"`), letting us connect ideas with precision.
-This turned SemanticScribe into a hub of serendipity, fulfilling users’ need to find and be found.
+This turned Netention into a hub of serendipity, fulfilling users’ need to find and be found.

 ### Decentralized Network: A Shared World